everycure-org/matrix/docs/src/getting_started/onboarding_guide.md

 ```bash
 brew install uv
 ```

+> 🆘 Don't forget to link your uv installation using the instructions prompted after the downloaded.

 Next, create a `venv` and install the requirements in `pipelines/matrix` directory (this is where you will execute pipeline-related commands):